-Turkeys are found on the private agricultural lands with rolling oak woodlands adjacent to the larger private timber holdings.
-Most turkey populations are in the eastern third of these units, closer to the Willamette Unit.
+Turkeys are only found on the east side of the coast range in these units.
+The best place to find turkeys is on the private agricultural lands with rolling oak woodlands adjacent to the larger private timber holdings.
 Remember to get permission to hunt on private land.

 Trask and Willamette Units

-Turkeys are actively strutting and gobbling.
 Finding a place to hunt is challenging in northwest Oregon.
 Turkeys are primarily found on private lands and are not readily available to the public.
 Those hunters without local contacts should be out talking to landowners to acquire access to the few and widely scattered flocks.
 Some hunters knock on landowners’ doors where they see turkeys and ask permission to hunt.
+Recent reports of turkey activity in the eastern foothills of the coast range highlight limited opportunity on predominantly private lands.
 To find public land opportunities, consult Bureau of Land Management (BLM) or U.S. Forest Service maps and look for pockets of public land off the main roads, but adjacent to agricultural land and mixed hardwood forests -- turkeys key in on both acorns, and grubs and other insects in meadows.
-Pay special attention to river bottoms in these areas, too.
-At this time of year, turkeys are found at lower elevations in areas with mixed hardwoods (such as oak savannah) and pasture—the type of habitat found mostly on private lands, although some BLM and Forest Service lands feature this habitat.

 Turkey populations are extremely low and not widely distributed.
 Hunters will need to have scouted early to find turkey flocks and obtained permission to hunt on private property to be successful.